dchristl/macless-haystack/FAQ.md

 The endpoint can and should be secured, especially if it is exposed to the internet.
 This authentication can be configured in the config.ini file (using the keys `endpoint_user` and `endpoint_pass`).
 After restarting the container, the log output should indicate a successful authentication.

 The data must, of course, also be entered into the configuration of the frontend.

+#### How can I host my own web-frontend?

+You shouldn't do that because there's no reason for it.
+It's better to use the web frontend on [Github](https://dchristl.github.io/macless-haystack/).
+The frontend is always up to date and runs stable.
+Security concerns regarding data are also not an issue here because GitHub only delivers the empty page.
+All data such as location, keys, request frequency, etc., are not transmitted to GitHub.
+All communication then occurs only between your system (browser) and the endpoint.
+Theoretically, after the page has been loaded, GitHub could be blocked in the firewall, and the application would still work.

+The frontend is still offered for download in the releases (webapplication.zip) and can be self-hosted.

 #### How do I update the Docker container